Third Trimester Nausea & Morning Sickness: Causes & Treatment

 Morning sickness is a natural part of being pregnant.
 Few women go without it in the first few months of pregnancy.
 And while it’s called “morning sickness,” this symptom can occur at any time of the day.

 Nausea after eating is common early in pregnancy.
 It generally begins as soon as the pregnancy hormones surge and peaks at six to 10 weeks of gestation (about two to six weeks after you have a positive pregnancy test).
-The good news is that these symptoms pass for most women around 14 to 20 weeks of gestation, giving them plenty of time to eat normally and feel well.
+These symptoms pass for most women around 14 to 20 weeks of gestation, giving them plenty of time to eat normally and feel well.

 In a few cases, however, morning sickness or “nausea and vomiting of pregnancy” (NVP) persists into the third trimester.
 If you’re still having nausea and vomiting in the third trimester, you might be worried about whether this is normal.